MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-pad-flow.md

 ### Create a desktop shortcut

 To create a shortcut for a desktop flow, right-click on its name in the console and select **Create desktop shortcut**.
-All shortcuts are automatically created in your desktop folder, but you can move them in any folder of your machine.
+All shortcuts are automatically created in your desktop folder, but you can move them to any folder of your machine.

 ### Create a run URL